In a relative frequency distribution, what does each relative fre... | Study Prep in Pearson+

 Understand that a relative frequency distribution shows how the total number of observations is divided among different classes or categories.

-Recall that the relative frequency for a class is calculated by dividing the frequency (the count of observations) in that class by the total number of observations in the data set.
+Recognize that each relative frequency is calculated by dividing the frequency (the count of observations) of a particular class by the total number of observations in the data set.

-Interpret the relative frequency as the proportion or fraction of the entire data set that falls within that specific class.
+Interpret the relative frequency as the proportion or fraction of the total data that falls within each class, which helps compare the sizes of different classes relative to the whole.

-Recognize that this proportion helps us understand the distribution of data across classes, rather than just the raw counts or cumulative totals.
+Note that relative frequencies are useful for understanding the distribution of data in terms of proportions rather than absolute counts, making it easier to compare data sets of different sizes.

 Watch next